 - And we made this logo for ourself… with our initials ;).

 And that’s what most of the advice will tell you: “how to shape a portfolio?”, “how to make your UX portfolio website?” or “how to get hired?”.
 They will give you a few tips to improve your content, your layout, but they will often forget the most important, what you should truly learn: “how to build your identity?”

 It’s a difficult exercise to give you these keys because you, readers, are all different.
 You have different levels, different specialisations, you are from different countries, … but I’m sure that the keys I am going to share will also help you to make sense of what advice is or is not for you.

 So yes, I lied a little bit: we won’t see how to make a portfolio but building your identity will, for sure, improve your portfolio.

 Building an identity: Why?

 It’s important to build an identity:

-- To know about yourself: what you did, where you stand, and what you want to do in the future.
+- To know about yourself: what you did in the past, where you are standing in the present, and what you want to do in the future.

-- To show that you’re aware of your environment: the design diversity, the job market and where you stand.
+- To show that you are aware of your environment: the design disciplines, your level, and the job market.

-- To know how other people sees you.
+- To know how other people see you.